AynRandDuran/nosepicker/README.md

 ### Configure
 Configuration of UI things is done through source/config.h.
 Most options will be self-explanatory.
-The only thing you'll *really* need to touch is config_font_path -- you probably don't have iosevka installed.
+The only thing you'll *really* need to touch is font_path -- you probably don't have iosevka installed.
 Find a font you like and use it.
 It looks cool with the Pentiment fonts lol.
 I'll figure out font lookup later.
 The worst part here is the UI system I cooked up.
 UI components in the config_layout struct are tabbed to be a bit more clear but their dimensions are adjustable relative to the tab-parent above them, so you can rearrange the UI easily enough to your liking.
 Adjusting master window sizing might require this.

 ### Build